 Don’t Miss:

--Colonial Downs & Rosie's Gaming Emporium to play historical horse racing (HHR) electronic gaming for a chance to win big!
+- Visit Colonial Downs & Rosie's Gaming Emporium to play historical horse racing (HHR) electronic games.

-Most popular for the Jamestown Historic Settlement, James City touches both the York and James Rivers.
+Most known for the Jamestown Settlement, James City touches both the York and James Rivers.
 Exits 226 and 231 lead to James City off of I-64 East.

 Don’t Miss:

-- Spend 2-3 hours at Go Ape Treetop Adventure, a unique and highly interactive treetop course with ziplines, rope bridges, and other fun obstacle course gear.
+- Spend a few hours at Go Ape Treetop Adventure, a unique and highly interactive treetop course with ziplines, rope bridges, and other fun obstacle course gear.
 They have both adult and children’s courses so the whole family can participate.

 Don’t Miss:

-- Visit Virginia’s oldest plantation, Shirley Plantation, which dates all the way back to 1613, and take a guided tour of the estate’s Great House.
+- Visit Virginia’s oldest plantation, Historic Shirley, which dates all the way back to 1613, and take a guided tour of the estate’s Great House.
 After the historic visit, head over to Upper Shirley Vineyards next door to sample some excellent Virginia wine.

--Just down the road from Shirley Plantation, Berkeley Plantation was the site of the first official Thanksgiving in Virginia in 1619.
+- Just down the road from Shirley, Berkeley Plantation was the site of the first official Thanksgiving in Virginia in 1619.

 - Bike along the Virginia Capital Trail, a paved bike trail which runs from Richmond to Williamsburg, connecting Virginia’s past and present.
 If you’re up for the challenge, get dropped off in the capital and try the ride all the way to Williamsburg!